Sebastian Arocha Morton

 Sebastian Arocha Morton is a Grammy-nominated American record producer and composer based in Los Angeles, California.
 Throughout his career as a record producer and songwriter, Morton has worked with many notable artists, including Seal, Sting, Santana, Donna Summer, Fischerspooner, Vikter Duplaix, Common, and Mary J. Blige.
-Morton was also a composer and producer for the films Little Miss Sunshine, Iron Man 2, Houdini (miniseries), Robocop, SpongeBob, League of Gods, Mr. Robot, and Young Sheldon.
+Morton was also a composer and producer for the films Little Miss Sunshine, Iron Man 2, Houdini, RoboCop, The SpongeBob Movie: Sponge Out of Water, League of Gods, Mr. Robot, and Young Sheldon.

 Morton composes and fuses a wide variety of musical genres, ranging from dance to hip hop, soul and ambient, among various other genres.
 His approach to film scoring bridges the worlds of modern electronic production and more traditional melodic orchestral composing.

 Education and career

 Morton graduated from the Berklee College of Music in Boston, where he studied film scoring and production/engineering.
 Afterwards, he moved to Los Angeles, California to pursue a career in the film and music industries as a staff writer for Universal Music.

 Morton then began producing electronic music in the early 2000s under the artist name ROCAsound.
 After several Billboard #1 singles and platinum albums, he started his own production company and opened a recording facility under the same name.
 As ROCAsound, he has remixed and produced tracks for the soundtrack to Iron Man 2, as well as songs and remixes for Donna Summer, Sting, Chaka Khan, Seal, The Dandy Warhols, Counting Crows, Jody Watley, The Killers, Kaskade, Ricky Martin, Yuridia, and Fischerspooner, among various other artists.